-Chapter 37 specifies when districts are required or allowed to expel students who engage in very serious crimes, such as aggravated assault, sexual assault, or drug and alcohol offenses.
+Chapter 37 of the Texas Education Code specifies when districts are required or allowed to expel students who engage in very serious crimes, such as aggravated assault, sexual assault, or drug and alcohol offenses.

 In most counties of more than 125,000 people, districts must educate expelled students in a JJAEP.
 Education of expelled students younger than age 10 must occur in a DAEP.
 If a student transfers, the new district may continue the expulsion.

-A district can expel a student from a DAEP if he/she is documented to have engaged in serious misbehavior, as defined by law, while in the DAEP despite documented behavioral interventions.
+A district can expel a student from a DAEP if the student is documented to have engaged in serious misbehavior while in the DAEP, as defined by law, despite documented behavioral interventions.
 “Serious misbehavior” is defined as deliberate, violent behavior that poses a direct threat to the health or safety of others, extortion, conduct that constitutes coercion, public lewdness, indecent exposure, criminal mischief as defined by the Penal Code, personal hazing, or harassment of a student or district employee.

 Districts and teachers are required to provide alternative means of receiving coursework in foundation courses to a student who has been placed in in-school or out-of-school suspension.
 The district must provide at least one option that does not require internet access.

 State law prohibits placing a student under grade 3 in out-of-school suspension unless the student engages in certain serious behaviors listed in the Education Code.
-School districts and charter schools, in consultation with the CBC, may develop and implement a program that provides a disciplinary alternative for students under grade 3 whose behavior makes them eligible for out-of-school suspension according to the student code of conduct.
-The program must: be age-appropriate and research-based; provide models for positive behavior; promote a positive school environment; provide an alternative disciplinary course of action that does not rely on the use of in-school suspension, out-of-school suspension, or placement in a DAEP to manage student behavior; and provide behavior management strategies including positive behavior intervention/support, trauma-informed practices, social and emotional learning, any necessary referrals for services, and restorative practices.
+School districts and charter schools, in consultation with the campus behavior coordinator, may develop and implement a program that provides a disciplinary alternative for students under grade 3 whose behavior makes them eligible for out-of-school suspension according to the student code of conduct.
+The program must:

 The law prohibits a district or charter school from placing a homeless student in out-of-school suspension except in the case of conduct including weapons, violence or drugs/alcohol on school property or during a school-related activity.
 The campus behavior coordinator can coordinate with the district’s homeless education liaison to identify appropriate alternatives.